-To access the rear cupholders, pull down on the cloth strap located toward the top of the center back seat cushion.
-You will then have access to the dual cupholders.
+If your vehicle has the split folding rear seat, there will be two cupholders in the rear seat armrest.
+To access them, pull down on the cloth strap located toward the top of your center back seat cushion.

 Convenience Net